 iRunFar: So there’s a little bit of a compulsory-gear requirement with this race—you get to bring along a lot of stuff with you, and I guess you get to test a lot of your technical equipment.
 Tell me a little bit about what you’ve packed for the race.

 Scallon: This is my first-ever race having to have a list of things to bring along, so that’s a bit interesting for me.
 I’m lucky to have the support of Salomon, so of course I have all of my Salomon gear here and a little bit bigger pack than I would normally carry.
-Then, of course, I’ll have my Drymax socks on which always get me through the race without any blisters, so I’m hoping for that same luck again.
-I’ll have some Julbo sunglasses for this bright sun.
+Then, of course, I’ll have my Drymax running socks on which always get me through the race without any blisters, so I’m hoping for that same luck again.
+I’ll have some Julbo running sunglasses for this bright sun.

 iRunFar: Yes, there is some lovely weather out here, but it’s a little colder than you anticipated.
 You’ll have to change things and adjust for that?

 Scallon: Yeah, it’s a lot colder than I anticipated.
 I was kind of expecting wearing a tank top, but I’ll have plenty of jackets with me and layers to put on and maybe even some heated hand warmers that I depend pretty heavily on.

 iRunFar: Yeah, run fast and stay warm.
 That’s what we say.

 iRunFar: All the best for Saturday.
 Good luck out there.